Traffic at Eindhoven airport in the Netherlands resumes after disruption due to drone sightings

 • The Dutch military had used weapons against drones near Volkel air force base the previous evening; origins of the drones are unknown.

-• Drone incursions are causing disruption across Europe; Ursula von der Leyen called them "hybrid warfare"; "an investigation is ongoing."
+• Drone incursions are causing disruption across Europe; Ursula von der Leyen called them "hybrid warfare".

 AI generated

-AMSTERDAM - Air traffic at Eindhoven airport in the south of the Netherlands was suspended on the evening of Nov 22 due to multiple drone sightings, Dutch defence minister Ruben Brekelmans said in a post on X.
+- Air traffic at Eindhoven Airport in the south of the Netherlands was suspended for several hours on Nov 22 evening due to multiple drone sightings, Dutch defence minister Ruben Brekelmans said in a post on X.

 The Dutch military on the evening of Nov 21 had used weapons against drones sighted above the air force base in Volkel, some 40km north-east of Eindhoven, the defence ministry had said earlier on Nov 22.